MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-azure-vm-manually.md

 You've now finished configuring the WAS cluster and deploying the Java EE application to it.
 Use the following steps to access the application to validate all the settings:

 1. Open a web browser.
-1. Navigate to the application with the URL `http://<gateway-public-ip-address>/websphere-cafe/`.
+1. Navigate to the application with the URL `http://<gateway-public-ip-address>/snoop/`.
-1. Submit a new coffee to validate the application.
+1. When you continually refresh the browser, the app cycles through the server instances.
+Look at the value of the **Host** request header and note that it changes after reloading several times.

 ## Clean up resources